 Step 1

-- When the popup notifying IP change confirmation opens, click the Confirm button.
+- If a popup window notifying you of an IP change opens, click the Confirm button.

-- If the task completes successfully, the task status in the upper right corner will be displayed as Completed.CautionIf you proceed with the IP allocation request of Step 1, you cannot cancel or restore the IP change.
+- When the task completes successfully, the task status in the upper right corner is displayed as Completed.CautionIf you proceed with the IP allocation request for Step 1, you cannot cancel or revert the IP change.

-- If the task completes successfully, the task status in the upper right corner will be displayed as Completed.
+- When the task completes successfully, the task status in the upper right corner is displayed as Completed.

 Step 2